DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 *   Kernel configuration

-    In the Fedora* OS and other common distributions, such as Ubuntu*, or RedHat Enterprise Linux*, the vendor supplied kernel configurations can be used to run most DPDK applications.
+    In the Fedora* OS and other common distributions, such as Ubuntu*, or Red Hat Enterprise Linux*, the vendor supplied kernel configurations can be used to run most DPDK applications.

     For other kernel builds, options which should be enabled for DPDK include: